Universal credit: Payments

 - Payment made 7 days after end of the assessment period

 This makes a total of 6 weeks and this is likely to cause hardship for many claimants.
 If waiting for this first payment will cause a claimant financial difficulties they can request an advance payment and personal budgeting support.
+From Spring 2018, claimants should also be able to request an advance through their online UC account.
 A discretionary housing payment from the claimant’s Local Authority may also be available.

-DWP can award an advance payment of Universal Credit for new claimants who expect to struggle meeting essential expenditure whilst waiting for their first payment and claimants in this situation should be encouraged to discuss their request for an advance payment at their Universal Credit claim interview.
+DWP can award an advance payment of Universal Credit for new claimants who expect to struggle meeting essential expenditure whilst waiting for their first payment.
+DWP staff should offer an advance payment, but regardless of whether the advance is offered, claimants should be encouraged to discuss their request for an advance payment at their Universal Credit claim interview.
+From Spring 2018, DWP have said they expect that claimants will be able to request an advance through their online account.
 Advance payments will only be granted where DWP consider the Universal Credit claim looks likely to result in an award.
 The advance payment is a loan from DWP and must be repaid, usually by deducting the agreed repayment amount from subsequent payments of Universal Credit.

 Claimants can ask for an advance payment at their UC interview, which will be booked after the online application is completed.
 This will take place at a local Jobcentre.
 If the claimant has already had their interview, they should contact the UC helpline on 0345 600 0723 (Textphone 0345 600 0743).